jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 "Half of everything breaks, so let's plan for that from the start"

-Here's a radical idea: what if failure wasn't a surprise?
+What if failure wasn't a surprise?
 What if your functions were honest about what could go wrong, and the compiler actually helped you handle it?

 This is the world of Railway-Oriented Programming.
 Instead of pretending everything will work and then panicking when it doesn't, we build two tracks from the start: the success track and the failure track.